Vital-Fernandez/FiCUS/README.md

 ## Outputs and Plots
 Multiple **OUTPUT** files in `.txt` and `.npy` formats are generated into the [/FiCUS/outputs/](outputs/) directory, sorted and named by date.
 On the one hand, `.txt` files are easily readable and contain self-explanatory information (see commented lines in files) about the output parameters and SEDs.
 Concretely:
   - `*_ficus_lightracs.txt`: includes the best-fit light-fractions ( $X_{ij}$ ), with errors,
-  - `*_ficus_par.txt`: lists the secondary SED parameters, with errors (see comments for actual definitions and units),
+  - `*_ficus_params.txt`: lists the secondary SED parameters, with errors (see comments for actual definitions and units),
   - `*_ficus_SPEC.txt`: stores the original spectrum and best-fit stellar continuum, with errors,
   - `*_ficus_SED.txt`: contains the attenuated and dust-free stellar SEDs, extended to the _whole_ wavelength range of the stellar libraries.